StealthRL: Reinforcement Learning Paraphrase Attacks for Multi-Detector Evasion of AI-Text Detectors: Results

 \subsection{Main Detection Evasion Results}

-Table~\ref{tab:main} summarizes detection evasion at the 1\% FPR operating point across all methods and detectors.
-StealthRL (M2) achieves \textbf{near-zero mean TPR@1\%FPR (0.001)}, reducing mean AUROC from 0.74 (no attack) to 0.27 with a 99.9\% attack success rate.
-This represents catastrophic robustness failure: at the strict operating point required for real-world deployment, detectors are rendered effectively useless against an adaptive adversary.
+StealthRL (M2) achieves a \textbf{0.024 mean TPR@1\%FPR}, reducing mean AUROC from 0.79 (no attack) to 0.43 with a 97.6\% attack success rate.
+This remains catastrophic robustness failure: at the strict operating point required for real-world deployment, detectors are rendered largely ineffective against an adaptive adversary.
+The full detector-by-detector AUC/TPR/ASR tables for the 1\% FPR operating point are moved to Appendix Tables~\ref{tab:app_main_part1} and~\ref{tab:app_main_part2}.

 Figure~\ref{fig:method_comparison} provides a comprehensive visual comparison across all metrics.
-Panel~(a) shows that StealthRL dramatically reduces AUROC across all three detectors, driving two of the three well below the 0.5 random-chance baseline.
-Panel~(b) confirms that the mean AUROC of 0.268 for M2 is well below the 0.5 random-chance baseline.
-Panel~(c) demonstrates near-zero TPR at strict operating points, while Panel~(d) shows the 99.9\% attack success rate.
+Panel~(a) shows that StealthRL dramatically reduces AUROC across the detector panel, driving Binoculars and Fast-DetectGPT close to random chance and substantially degrading the remaining detectors.
+Panel~(b) confirms that the mean AUROC of 0.432 for M2 is far below the no-attack baseline of 0.789.
+Panel~(c) demonstrates near-zero TPR at strict operating points on three detectors, while Panel~(d) shows the 97.6\% attack success rate.